-The good news is that you won’t face a tough competition in your interview for a school counseling job.
+Let me start with the good news: you won’t face a tough competition in your interview for a school counselor job (the position is sometimes called also “educational counselor” or “student counselor”).
 In many cases, you may actually be the only applicant for the position, or one of two or three applicants.
 Nevertheless, you still have to convince the hiring committee of your skills, and your readiness for the job.
 How can you do that?

 You will have to demonstrate strong listening skills, understanding for the problems the students face, and for the emotions they experience, as well as knowledge of various situations that happen in a job of a school counselor, and a right way of addressing each situation.

 The bad news is that you will have to deal with a variety of questions, ranging from simple personal questions to difficult behavioral and technical (job-specific) questions.

 Last but not least, the school representatives must see an ally in you, someone who would advocate for the students, but not at all costs.
 Let’s have a look at the list of questions now.